Pendleton College

 Pendleton College was a sixth form college in Pendleton, Salford, Greater Manchester, England.
 It was established in 1973 and merged with Salford College and Eccles College to form Salford City College in 2009.

 History

-The college was established in 1973 from the sixth forms of the Salford Grammar School for Boys (which became Buile Hill High School) and Pendleton High School for Girls.
+The college was established in 1973 from the sixth forms of the Salford Grammar School for Boys (whose buildings were re-used for Buile Hill High School) and Pendleton High School for Girls.
 In 1997, Pendleton combined with the close-by De La Salle Sixth Form College (a former direct grant grammar school).
 People from all over the Salford and Manchester area attend the college.
 Over the years, it has received a number of national awards for academic achievement.
 In September 2007, the 260-seat Eccleston Theatre was named after Salford's Christopher Eccleston.
 It received A-level results similar to Eccles College.